ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/03-dns-and-https/index.md

 ![CloudFront with AWS Certificate Manager integration](cloudfront-certificate.png)

 Finally, we can revisit DNS and [route traffic to our CloudFront distribution endpoint](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-cloudfront-overview.html#getting-started-cloudfront-create-alias) via our custom domain by creating an A record.

+The following screenshot shows a valid certificate when accessing cv.benjamesdodwell.com over HTTPS:

 ![Browser showing valid certificate for custom domain](valid-certificate.png)